jashodgson-beep/LATTE-RUSH-A2/README.md

 General Information

 WHAT IS IT?
 "Latte Rush" in MakeCode Arcade using Python.
-"Latte Rush" is a fast-paced game where players navigate obstacles, collect lattes for extra health, and make quick strategic decisions to reach the end efficiently.
+"Latte Rush" is a fast-paced game where players navigate obstacles, collect lattes for extra health, and make quick strategic decisions to reach "school" before the 40-second timer runs out.

 What problem does it (intend to) solve?
 This project's objective is to use design principles and the basics of coding to create a playable digital prototype while investigating iterative design through testing and improvement.